Non-Resident Landlords

 The rent-a-room allowance of £4250 increasing to £7500 from 6th April 2016 (£2125/£3750 each for a couple owning the property jointly) is only available if you reside in the property where rooms are let out.
 Therefore this allowance is not available to those who are not-resident and living overseas.

 This is a useful allowance to claim for individuals who qualify, as this will save the need to retain receipts and claim expenses when completing their tax return, provided it is more tax advantageous to do so.
-However, the Government are to launch a consultation in the summer of 2017 with a view to supporting long-term lodgings rather than short-term lodgings such as Airbnb, which did not exist when the rent-a-room allowance was originally introduced.

 Property Allowance